SagarAChitnis/MultiThreaded-Dictionary-Service/README.md

 # Requirements to execute the project
 1. JDK 11.0.3 or above installed in your machine

+# Architecture-Server
+The server side is implemented with the multi-threading architecture: thread-per-connection.
+Everytime a new user connects, a new thread is allocated to the user until the user disconnects.
+The dictionary is implemented using the Singleton design pattern to ensure that only one soleInstance of the object exits.
+If multiple dictionary object were created, then it would result to more references to the single dictionary object.

+# Client-Side
+The Client side has a UI built using JavaSwing.
+The client can connect to server on the IP and Portnumber and access the services offered in the dictionary.

 # Steps to Execute the project
 I. The project can be run from an IDE (IntelliJ/ VSCode/ Ecllipse) of your choice.
 Follow the below steps
   1. Open the client and server projects on two different windows.